The future of Post 16 qualifications - calling all Level 3 staff

 If you are a teacher of one of these qualifications, which the government is proposing to slowly replace with T-levels, or indeed anyone involved in the Level 3 landscape especially in Further Education Colleges, it is very important that your voice is heard and taken into consideration before this move is taken.
 If the proposed reforms are adopted, it could have a very real impact on a vast number of students’ success at Level 3 and beyond.

-The government is asking for opinions on these proposals up until the 15th January 2021 through a survey, after which time it will close.
+The government is asking for opinions on these proposals up until the 15th January 2021 (UTD note - now 31st January) through a survey, after which time it will close.
 Please find the survey here.
 I once again understand for Level 3 staff this is yet another key deadline at a very busy time, but I would urge you to fill out the survey, as your experience relating to these qualifications could provide vital insight into the possible implications of these wholesale changes.

 NEON (National Education Opportunities Network) BTEC working group